OrderN/CONQUEST-release/docs/CONQUEST-manual/input_tags.rst

     -  Hilbert (default) — Automatic partitioning using Hilbert curves;
        safe for initial use though optimum load balancing *not* guaranteed
-    -  File — Reads a file (name given below in
+    -  File — Reads a file (NOT recommended)
-       Sec. [sec:general-io-flags]; details of how to create in Sec. [sec:parall-issu])

 General.LoadBalance (*string*) partitions/atoms
     Applies to Hilbert above; chooses whether to distribute atoms or partitions